hammer-space/terraform/Deployment/VMware vSphere/Standalone/README.md

-# High Availability deployments
+# Standalone deployment

-Sample config for deploying a highly available Hammerspace cluster with 2 Metadata nodes (Anvil) and 2 data nodes (DSX)
+Sample config for deploying a standalone Hammerspace with 1 Metadata node (Anvil) and 1 data nodes (DSX)